Macweese/textSearch/README.md

 - [x] True - will only search words and substrings of words.
 <h6> Example<br>
   Enabled - Searching for 'd s' with the regex option disabled in a text containing 'red sky' will yeild a matching result.<br>
-  Disabled - Searching for 'd s' with the regex option enabled in a text containing 'red sky' will not yeild any matching results.
+  Disabled - Searching for 'd s' with the regex option enabled in a text containing 'red sky' will not yeild any matching results.<br>

 ![Program Interface](https://i.imgur.com/AvWXVsi.png)